d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

         nn.Dense(10))
 ```

-Below, we use the same hyper-parameters to train out model.
+Below, we use the same hyper-parameters to train our model.
 Note that as usual, the Gluon variant runs much faster
 because its code has been compiled to C++/CUDA
 while our custom implementation must be interpreted by Python.